sbreatnach/personalblog/content/post/linux_is_not_primetime_ready.md

 * Unable to boot on Macbook (GRUB reconfiguration failure)
 * Unable to upgrade Virtualbox (incompatible kernel header changes)

-I could go on (there aren't any issues with the workstation cos I barely use it, btw).
+I could go on.
 If I wasn't knowledgeable about Linux and software development in general, any one of these issues would've completely stymied me.
 The average person on the street, or even the average person working in a technical company, does not have this knowledge.
 For people like me, Linux is a viable alternative.
 Everybody else, you're stuck with MacOS and Windows.
 Sorry!